maykinmedia/objects-api/docs/index.rst

 available in a standardized format.
 It can be used by any organization to manage relevant objects.
 An organization can also choose to use it to expose objects to the public as *Open Data*.

-To define the format of objects, organizations can use a national and/or local :ref:`Objecttypes API`.

 .. toctree::